 - Angkor Temples Private Small-Group Tour

-The temple has some finely done carvings, and most are still in fair condition.
+Chau Say Tevoda temple has some finely done carvings, and most are still in fair condition.
 Although most of the carvings are Hindu related, there are also Buddhist related reliefs which were added by King Jayavarman VII.
 From the temple, a walkway to the east leads to the Siem Reap River a short distance away.
+You can find Chau Say Tevoda just east of the Angkor Thom Victory Gate.

 Chau Say Tevoda